rodw/rodw.github.com/content/snippets/emacs-snippets.md

 tags: [emacs]
 slug: insert-newline-into-emacs-minibuffer
 date: 2013-5-4
+title: how to enter a newline character in the emacs minibuffer
 ---
 # Using (quoted-insert), or how to enter a newline character in the emacs minibuffer